Skip to main content

 • How to deploy an application using ArgoCD to synchronize a Git repository.

-GitOps is a practice that uses a Git repository as the single source of truth to declaratively define the desired state of your infrastructure and applications.
+GitOps is a practice that involves using a Git repository as the single source of truth to declare the desired state of your infrastructure and applications.

 ArgoCD is the tool that implements this principle.
-It continuously monitors a Git repository and compares the state defined within it (via Kubernetes manifests) with the actual state of your cluster.
-If it detects any discrepancies, it automatically applies the necessary changes to align the cluster with what is declared in Git.
+It continuously monitors a Git repository and compares the state defined there (via des manifestes Kubernetes) with the actual state of your cluster.
+If it detects a difference, it automatically applies the changes so that the cluster matches what is declared in Git.

 The benefits are numerous: